CodeURJC-FW-2025-26/webapp02/README.md

 - Main Entity: Recipe
   Attributes:
-  - id (identificador único, numérico)
+  - id (unique numeric identifier)
   - name (string)
-  - description (string describiendo la receta)
+  - description (string describing the recipe)
   - ingredients (string)
   - category (string: dessert, starter, main dish, vegan)
-  - preparation_time (entero, en minutos)
+  - preparation_time (integer, in minutes)
-  - difficulty (string: fácil, media, difícil)
+  - difficulty (string: easy, medium, dificult)
-  - image (archivo de imagen)
+  - image (image file)

 - Secondary Entity: Step
   Attributes:
-  - id (identificador único, numérico)
+  - id (unique numeric identifier)
-  - name (string, nombre del paso)
+  - name (string, name of the step)
-  - order (entero, indica el número de paso en la secuencia)
+  - order (integer, indicates the step number in the sequence)
-  - description (texto detallado del paso)
+  - description (detailed text of the step)
-  - image (opcional, muestra el resultado de ese paso intermedio)
+  - image (optional, shows the result of that intermediate step)

 ### Images

-- Cada receta podrá tener asociada una o varias imágenes que muestren el plato terminado.
+- Each recipe may have one or several images showing the finished dish.
-- Cada paso podrá incluir una imagen que muestre el estado intermedio de la preparación.
+- Each step may include an image showing the intermediate state of the preparation.

 ### Categorization
-Utilizaremos la consulta de categorización para las recetas.
+We will use categorization queries for the recipes.
-El usuario podrá consultar recetas según su categoría:
+The user will be able to consult recipes according to their category:

 - Starters
 - Main dish